Snuffy2/keymaster-wiki/Install-the-integration.md

 Open HACS and select the Integrations tab.
 Click the + icon at the bottom right and search for `keymaster`.
 You will then get a message that the integration requires Home Assistant to be restarted.
 Please do so.

 You need to create an integration for each lock you want to control.
 Select Configuration | Integrations.
 Click the + icon at the bottom right and search for **keymaster** and select it.

+If the integration **_does not_** show up when searching, press `F5` from the integration screen to refresh the list of integrations.

 The integration UI will prompt you for several values.
 Below we are using the default entity names that are created for a Schlage BE469 lock.

 **Note:** Renaming your entities is _**not required**_, but it's _recommended_ to amend the door name to the end of your entities for your sanity, example: `sensor.be469zp_connect_smart_deadbolt_user_code_backdoor`